Battle of the Wilderness: Union

 The Union force in the Battle of the Wilderness was the Army of the Potomac and a separate IX Corps.
 The Army of the Potomac was commanded by Major General George G. Meade, and Major General Ambrose E. Burnside was commander of the IX Corps.
 Both Meade and Burnside reported to Grant, who rode with Meade and his army.
-The II Corps was the largest of the corps, with 28,333 officers and enlisted men present for duty and equipped as of April 30, 1864.
-At the beginning of the campaign in May, Grant's Union forces totaled 118,700 men and 316 artillery pieces (a.k.a. guns) including Meade's Army of the Potomac and Burnside's IX Corps.
+The II Corps was the largest of the army, with 28,333 officers and enlisted men present for duty and equipped as of April 30, 1864.
+At the beginning of the campaign in May, Grant's Union forces totaled 118,700 men and 316 artillery pieces including Meade's Army of the Potomac and Burnside's IX Corps.